-Each February the nation reflects upon African-American contributions within the United States during Black History Month (officially African American History Month).
+Each February, the nation reflects upon African-Americans contributions within the United States during Black History Month (officially – http://www.africanamericanhistorymonth.gov – African American History Month).

-Much of African-American History Month focuses on promoting the stories of individual African Americans who have excelled in specific fields, such as Thurgood Marshall, the first African-American to be appointed to the United States Supreme Court, George Washington Carver, the inventor who developed an estimated 300 products from peanuts, and Madam CJ Walker, the first woman (of any race) to become a self-made millionaire.
+Much of African-American History Month focuses on promoting the stories of individual African Americans who have excelled in specific fields.
+For instance, Thurgood Marshall, the first African-American to be appointed to the United States Supreme Court; George Washington Carver, the inventor who developed an estimated 300 products from peanuts; and Madam CJ Walker, the first woman (of any race) to become a self-made millionaire.

-The tougher, but arguably more important aspects of African-American History Month have to do with shedding a spotlight on the discriminations and injustices still experienced by African-Americans in the United States.
+The tougher, but arguably more important aspects of African-American History Month have to do with shedding a spotlight on the discrimination and injustices still experienced by African-Americans in the United States.

 A Note on Definitions